ibm-messaging/connectivity-pack-kafka-connectors/README.md

 To run Connectivity Pack Kafka connectors, ensure you have:

-- IBM Event Streams installed, and you have the bootstrap address, certificates, and credentials required to access Kafka.
+- IBM Event Streams installed, and you have the bootstrap address, an image pull secret called [`ibm-entitlement-key`](https://ibm.github.io/event-automation/es/installing/installing/#creating-an-image-pull-secret), certificates, and credentials required to access Kafka.
 - The external application (for example, Salesforce) configured according to the [application-specific documentation](./applications/salesforce.md), with the required URLs and credentials to access the application.
 - Either enabled [auto-creation of Kafka topics](DRAFT comment: Add docs URL) or pre-created all the required Kafka topics in the format that must be specified in the `connectivitypack.topic.name.format` section of the [`KafkaConnector` custom resource](#running-the-connectors).